 Some purchases will be necessary and will make sense for your business, but others, like expensive and unnecessary equipment, will threaten your small business’s survivability.

 The good news is that most successful consultants can run their businesses without considerable costs in the beginning until they build a book of clients and can spend a bit more on equipment and supplies.

 To keep track of your finances, you’ll need to set up a bookkeeping and accounting system.
 We talked about this above.
 This is important so that you understand your business’s cash flow and will also be necessary for tax-filing purposes.
 Your accounting and bookkeeping system will include income, expenses, capital expenditures, profit, loss, EBITDA, etc.

 Develop your brand identity

 Brands are not just for big corporations.

-In fact, brands are even more important for small businesses like independent consultants.
+Brands are even more critical for small businesses like independent consultants.

 Branding provides a reassuring level of professionalism that very small operations may struggle to establish.

 …your brand is your company’s public identity.
 Ideally, your brand should embody the best (and most essential) attributes of your company.

 The importance of your brand identity cannot be understated.